 - Redevelopment of Owner's properties between Abbott and Byron Avenues into a thriving retail and multi-family mixed-use center.
 The Owner is proposing one (1) retail establishment over 25,000 square feet; a ground floor Target Store to serve as the anchor for the Project.
-The Target Store will be approximately 30,089 square feet with 170 multifamily units above. - Redevelopment of properties between Abbott and Byron Avenues would also include a parking garage with approximately 179 spaces, to serve customers of the retail tenants and apartment residents. - The proposed structure will be over 125 feet in height.
-We plan to comply with Section 142-747.g - expedited development construction, in order to satisfy the required contribution to the public benefits program as detailed in Section 142-747 of the City of Miami Beach code.
+The Target Store will be approximately 30,089 square feet with 170 multi-family units above. - Redevelopment of properties between Abbott and Byron Avenues would also include a parking garage with approximately 179 spaces, to serve customers of the retail tenants and apartment residents. - The proposed structure will be over 125 feet in height.
+We plan to comply with Section 142-747.g expedited development construction, in order to satisfy the required contribution to the public benefits program as detailed in Section 142-747 of the City of Miami Beach code.
+In the event Owner is unable to satisfy the expedited development construction, Owner will be required to contribute to the public benefits fund or satisfy one of the other public benefit options detailed in Section 142-747.